How to prepare fabric for Machine Embroidery

 2Roberts, Carrie.
 Prayer Embroidery.
 April 18th, 2017.
 Personal Collection, Ecclesiastical Sewing, Minnesota.

-One final thing to mention: if anyone likes an embroidery design on our website, it can be embroidered onto their choice of fabric and mailed to them for sewing into vestments or paraments.
-We do sell digital downloads of embroidery files!
-But we realize that whether it is time, money, or availability of an embroiderer sometimes it is more practical to have the piece show up ready for your use.
+One final thing to mention: some embroidery designs are available for purchase as appliques.
+We also sell digital downloads of embroidery files!
+But we realize that whether it is time, money, or availability of an embroiderer, sometimes it is more practical to have the piece show up ready for your use.

 Be sure to watch for some new stoles on our website.
 We should have some up by the end of the month if we stay on track!